fcap-protocol/docs/readme.md

 - [lwIP](https://savannah.nongnu.org/projects/lwip/)
     - Transport protocol
-    - could be used as a middleware layer in lwiot
+    - could be used as a middleware layer in PCAP

 - more research needed...